Cinnamon Swirl Quick Bread

 Making this bread couldn’t be easier!

-2. Mix the dry ingredients.
-In a medium bowl, whisk together the flour, baking soda, and salt.
+2. MIX DRY.
+In a medium bowl, whisk the flour, baking soda, and salt.
 Set aside.

-3. Cream the butter and sugar.
-In a large bowl, beat the butter and granulated sugar with an electric mixer on medium speed until light and fluffy, about 2 minutes.
+3. CREAM.
+In a large bowl, beat the butter and granulated sugar until light and fluffy.
 Beat in the eggs one at a time, then mix in the vanilla.

-5. Make the cinnamon swirl.
+5. CINNAMON SWIRL.
 In a small bowl, combine the brown sugar and cinnamon.

-6. Layer the batter and cinnamon.
-Pour half of the batter into the prepared loaf pan and smooth the top.
-Sprinkle evenly with half of the cinnamon-sugar mixture.
-Pour the remaining batter on top and spread evenly.
-Sprinkle with the remaining cinnamon sugar.
+6. LAYER.
+Pour half of the batter into the loaf pan and sprinkle evenly with half of the cinnamon-sugar mixture.
+Pour the remaining batter on top, then sprinkle with the remaining cinnamon sugar.

-7. Swirl and bake.
-Using a butter knife, swirl the batter a few times to create a marbled effect.
+7. BAKE.
+Swirl the batter a few times to create a marbled effect.
 Bake for 50-60 minutes, until a toothpick inserted into the center comes out clean.

-8. Cool and serve.
+8. SERVE.
 Let the bread cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
 Slice and enjoy!

 Tips for the Best Cinnamon Swirl Quick Bread